 2. Setting digital ground rules for children using Family Link: With the help of the free Family Link app, children’s apps can be kept track of, inclusive of keeping an eye on their screen time and locking their phones when it is time to put their devices away.
 Management of certain device and account settings are also made possible along with content filters in Chrome, Search, and other Google services.

 A few steps are required to set your child up with Project Fi:

 - Creating an account on Project Fi Family Link,

 - Adding one’s child to the Project Fi group plan,

-- Choosing a Fi-friendly phone (can be an old or a new budget-friendly phone such as Moto G6) to get started.
+- Choose a Fi-friendly phone (an old or a new budget-friendly phone such as Moto G6) to get started.